Cray-HPE/docs-csm/install/index.md

       types include Slack, Pager Duty, email, or a custom integration via a generic webhook interface.

-      See [Configure Prometheus Email Alert Notifications](../operations/system_management_health/Configure_Prometheus_Email_Alert_Notifications.md) for an example configuration of an email alert notification for the Postgres replication alerts that are defined on the system.
+      See [Configure Prometheus Email Alert Notifications](../operations/system_management_health/Configure_Prometheus_Email_Alert_Notifications.md) for an example configuration of an email alert notification for the Postgres replication alerts that are defined on the system.</s>
    <a name="update_firmware_with_fas"></a>

-   1. Update firmware with FAS
+   1. <s>Update firmware with FAS

       Now that all management nodes and CSM services have been validated as healthy, the firmware on other components in the system can be checked and updated.
 The Firmware Action Service (FAS) communicates